Business continuity for critical times

 - Crisis Management

-The ODS BCM Program is targeted to address the recovery of ODS delivered services so that critical operations and services are recovered in a timeframe that meets customer obligations, business necessities, industry practices, and regulatory requirements.
+Griffith's BCM program addresses the recovery of critical Digital Solutions' services in a time frame that meets customer obligations, business necessities, industry practices, and regulatory requirements.

-ODS’s BCM journey started in 2005 with the establishment of Disaster Recovery plans for Business Critical, High Priority and Medium Priority systems and applications.
-Since then, ODS has been incrementally building and updating DR plans for new emerging and existing systems respectively.
-Regular DR tests are being performed to validate these plans.
+Digital Solutions' BCM journey started in 2005 with the establishment of Disaster Recovery plans for business critical, high priority and medium priority systems and applications.
+Since then, we have been incrementally building and updating DR plans for new emerging and existing systems respectively.
+Regular DR tests are performed to validate these plans.

-In 2015, ODS matured its BCM program to include Business Continuity and Crisis Management.
-This journey will be detailed in the sections below.
+In 2015, Digital Solutions matured its BCM program to include Business Continuity and Crisis Management.
+Read details below.

 Disaster recovery (DR) focuses on the IT or technology systems supporting critical business functions.
 DC Plans (DCP) involves a set of policies and procedures to enable the recovery or continuation of vital technology infrastructure and systems following a natural or human-induced disaster.
 These plans include but are not limited to the recovery of relevant IT infrastructure, computer systems, network and communication elements, critical applications, human resources, physical assets, logistics, depended vendors, and cloud sourced critical system components.

-To support effective BCM, ODS has recently established an externally hosted environment to enable communication and access to limited critical services during the extreme event of simultaneous failure of both Gold Coast and Nathan data centres.
+To support effective BCM, Digital Solutions has recently established an externally hosted environment to enable communication and access to limited critical services during the extreme event of simultaneous failure of both Gold Coast and Nathan data centres.

 This external environment will provide authentication services to:

-Crisis Management (CM): encompasses processes to manage a wide range of crises like health and safety incidents; business disruptions; reputational damage etc. CM includes various plans like Crisis Management Plan (CMP), Crisis Communication Plan and Emergency Response Plans.
+Crisis Management (CM): encompasses processes to manage a wide range of crises like health and safety incidents, business disruptions, reputational damage.
+CM includes various plans like Crisis Management Plan (CMP), Crisis Communication Plan and Emergency Response Plans.
 Depending on the type of crisis, the response strategy may include invoking the Business Continuity (BC) or Disaster Recovery (DR) plans.

 CMP is the governance structure to manage a major disruption and is critical in CM.
 It comprises of defining, designing, implementing and maintaining adaptable, scalable advance arrangements that can help respond to and manage a crisis.
-ODS has developed its ICT CMP that has been endorsed by ODS and University Senior Executives.
-ODS’s CMP describes the roles and responsibilities of the ODS Crisis Management Team (CMT) in addition to various crisis management processes.
+Digital Solutions has developed its ICT CMP that has been endorsed by the Office of Digital Solutions and University senior executives.
+DS’s CMP describes the roles and responsibilities of the Crisis Management Team (CMT) in addition to various crisis management processes.

 View the list of the roles and responsibilities of CMT members and they can be contacted to report any crisis at any time.

-Below is the six step process followed by the ODS CMT
+Below is the six step process followed by the Digital Solutions CMT

 - Crisis management trigger (what, when)